 Research indicates that it may have “pronounced therapeutic effects for the treatment of seborrhea.
 Studies of its antibacterial, antimycotic, and anti-inflammatory activities showed that it inhibits microorganism growth and is superior to hydrocortisone in combination with vitamin B6 by its antiinflammatory activity.”
 (Source.)

 Tisserand recommends a maximum dermal dilution of 5.7% because of the high content of geraniol (in this specimen, over 90%).

-We occassionally see formulas or recommendations calling for Thyme ch geraniol.
-My sources in France all agree that no one is commercially producing Thymus vulgaris ch Geraniol any more, and they are unanimous in suggesting Monarda as a an effective and cost effective substitute.
+We occasionally see formulas or recommendations calling for Thyme ch geraniol.
+My sources in France all agree that no one is commercially producing Thymus vulgaris ch Geraniol any more, and they are unanimous in suggesting Monarda as an effective and cost effective substitute.

 Certificate of Analysis: